(local time)SEE WORLD AQI RANKING

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Yangquan air is currently 3 times above WHO exposure recommendation
+PM2.5 concentration in Yangquan is currently 4.4 times the WHO annual air quality guideline value

 Unhealthy 159 US AQI